haskell/cabal/doc/how-to-analyze-haskell-code-performance.rst

 `Haskell Optimization Handbook <https://haskell.foundation/hs-opt-handbook.github.io>`__ on how to optimize your code based on the profiling results afterwards.

-So far, we've only used a single GHC compiler option to enable profiling in general for your application.
+So far, we’ve only used a single Cabal option to enable profiling in general for your application.
+Leaving ``profiling-detail`` unspecified as before defaults to ``profiling-detail: exported-functions`` for libraries and ``profiling-detail: toplevel-functions`` for executables.
-However, you can pass a lot more compiler flags to GHC via the ``cabal.project.local`` file:
+However, you can specify the profiling detail and provide more compiler flags to GHC (such as ``-fno-prof-count-entries``) via the ``cabal.project.local`` file:

 .. code-block:: cabal